henri-augusto/travel-list/README.md

 Using lifing state up technique or child-to-parent communication.
 This is means to polace some state in a component that is a parent of a component in question.
 So children can access the state via props.

+### BONUS

+We have here 3 challengs to learn about STATE and some techniques.

+- Accordion;
+- Flash cards;
+- Tip Calculator.